 In the end, two positive actions resulted from the "1005 incident."

 First, all classification markings were removed from orbital Corona vehicles before launch and a "reward for return to American authorities" notice, in eight languages, was substituted.
-Second, inspection procedures were reinforced to protect against the stowage of more American souvenir coins during fabrication and checkout.
-The 1961 injunction that such objects must not be carried because they might 29 interfere with system functioning had obviously lost its effectiveness.
+Second, inspection procedures were reinforced to protect against the stowage of more injunction that such objects must not be carried because they might interfere with system functioning had obviously lost its effectiveness.